 After checking-in into our luxury tents and a plunge in the pool, we had the whole afternoon for some amazing activities in Khao Sok National Park.

-Ethical elephant experience
+Ethical elephant experience in Thailand

 In the past elephants were mainly used to transport heavy logs.
 However, when elephant labor was forbidden in Thailand in 1989, thousands of animals were left homeless.
 As you can imagine, the cost of keeping an unemployed domesticated elephant that eats some 250 kg of food and drinks 200 liter water per day is just too high…